davidtavarez/davidtavarez.github.io/_posts/2019-01-25-pwndb-command-line-tool-python.md

 ### have i been pwned? (bonus)

-Also you can go to [https://haveibeenpwned.com/](https://haveibeenpwned.com/) to se more information:
+Also you can go to [https://haveibeenpwned.com/](https://haveibeenpwned.com/) to see more information:

 ![haveibeenpwned.com](https://raw.githubusercontent.com/davidtavarez/davidtavarez.github.io/master/_images/posts/haveibeenpwned_screenshot.png)